dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 *WorkbenchFX* comes with an out of the box styling, a good user experience and builds a house around your views.
 It also scales depending on your growing requests.
 In the beginning you just want to navigate through the views, but afterwards you'd probably like to use a menu or a toolbar.
-Even that is supported by the workbench and you don't have to build anything by yourself.
+Even that is supported by *WorkbenchFX* and you don't have to build anything by yourself.
 If everything fails and the blanket falls on your head, you can even replace whole parts of the workbench with your own implementations, without having to rewrite the whole workbench.

 Thinking of your home, what comes into your mind?
 Maybe the rooms, the decor, or good memories.
 Probably not the facade, the base, where the power lines are or from what the walls are made of (the same applies to software development).
-If you're thinking of developing a new software, you think about the views, the features and not about on how to change between those views, or the navigation in general.
+If you're thinking of developing a new software, you think about the views, the features and not about on how to switch between those views, or the navigation in general.

 With *WorkbenchFX* you're able to focus on designing your room and meanwhile we're building the house around it.
 This house even adapts with growing requirements without having you to do anything.